Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 The list displays all processes that are matching the selected values (status and workflow type).
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
 Click a process in the list to display the *Process ID* view with a process diagram and detailed information about the selected process.

-The following fields and function are available on top of the list:
+The following fields and functions are available on top of the list:

 - ![Manual processes](../../Assets/Icons/Toggle.png "[Manual processes]") (Manual processes)
    Enable this toggle to display only those processes which require a user interaction.
 Disable this toggle to display all processes.